Queen of Uganda: Constitutional role

 On 9 October 1962, Uganda became a constitutional monarchy with Elizabeth II as the queen of Uganda.
 She was represented by a governor-general, who carried out duties on her behalf in Uganda.
 The supreme central legislature became the Parliament of Uganda, consisting of the monarch and the National Assembly.
 During the independence celebrations, Queen Elizabeth was represented by the Duke and Duchess of Kent.
 The Duke opened Uganda's first parliament and gave the Speech from the Throne on the monarch's behalf.
 In his speech at the formal opening of the National Assembly, the governor-general said that the Government of Uganda recognised Elizabeth as the head of the Commonwealth and as queen of independent Uganda.

 Abolition

-The Parliament of Uganda amended the constitution in 1963, and on 9 October that year Uganda became a republic within the Commonwealth, with a president elected from among the kings of the constituent sub-national kingdoms and the constitutional heads of districts as its head of state.
+The Parliament of Uganda amended the constitution in 1963, and on 9 October that year Uganda became an elective monarchy within the Commonwealth, with a president elected from among the kings of the constituent sub-national kingdoms and the constitutional heads of districts as its head of state.

 Queen Elizabeth visited Uganda on 28–30 April 1954 and 21–24 November 2007, the latter time to attend the Commonwealth Heads of Government Meeting 2007.
 The Kazinga National Park, in the west of Uganda, was renamed Queen Elizabeth National Park in 1954 to commemorate her visit.